Are free bets a good bet?

 During 15 adrenaline-flowing minutes on Double Double Bonus video poker, I survived up and down swings and left the game when the credit meter read 1644.
 It was getting late in the evening, I logged off.
 The rest of the free bets could wait until tomorrow.

-The video poker selection consisted of five games, all single hand only.
+The video poker selection consisted of various video poker games.
 I know the optimal playing strategies for Double Double Bonus and Tens or Better, so I stayed away from the other games.

 The table game offerings were American Roulette, European Roulette, Atlantic City Blackjack, Craps, Three-Card Poker, Cyber Stud, Double Exposure and Super Fun 21, a form of Blackjack.
 Playing Super Fun 21, you can only bet 1 or 2 credits per hand.
 Double Exposure is another Blackjack variation, on this one Blackjack only pays even money and dealer wins all ties, except Blackjack.
 That must be why they call it “Double Exposure”!